cheerzhang/NLGeoCities/docs/quick_start.rst

     # Assuming 'df' is your DataFrame with a 'city' column
     df['city_lat'], df['city_lon'] = get_lat_lon(df, 'city', find_similar=False)

+    # Alternatively, to find similar city names if exact matches are not found
+    latitudes, longitudes = get_lat_lon(df, 'city', find_similar=True)

 .. note::
     The keys in the JSON file are lowercase.
+    The `find_similar` parameter is optional and defaults to `False`.
+Set it to `True` if you want to find similar city names if exact matches are not found.

 city_coords Data Structure